vmagnin/formidi/README.md

 ## Contributing

 * Post a message in the GitHub *Issues* tab to discuss the function you want to work on.
-* Concerning coding conventions, follow the [stdlib conventions](https://github.com/fortran-lang/stdlib/blob/master/STYLE_GUIDE.md).
+* Concerning coding conventions, stay consistent with the style of the project.
 * When ready, make a *Pull Request*.

 ## MIDI technical information